-If the child also has daytime symptoms (e.g. urgency, frequency, daytime wetting), refer to the day time wetting pathway.
+If the child also has daytime symptoms (e.g. urgency, frequency, daytime wetting), refer to the daytime wetting pathway.

-- Explain that the bedwetting is not deliberate, nor is it the child's fault and that the child should not be told off or punished - If possible, explain the causes of bedwetting - Encourage day time water-based drinks (see fluid advice).
-Avoid caffeinated, fizzy and energy drinks - Do not limit fluid intake during the day, unless excessive (see fluid advice) - Encourage regular daytime toileting (about two hourly) - Encourage the child to try and pass urine before settling for sleep each night. - Advise that the child should avoid all food and drink in the last hour before sleep - Avoid high salt and high protein foods late in the day (these increase urine production) - If the child is using products (e.g. pyjama pants, nappies) and family circumstances allow, consider a trial of at least two consecutive nights without - Do not lift/wake the child when parents/carers go to bed.
-The only times when lifting may be acceptable is in the short term when it is particularly important that the bed stays dry e.g. when on holiday - If the child wakes themselves during the night, ask parents/carers to encourage them to use the toilet before settling back to sleep - Discuss ways of reducing the impact of the wetting, such as bed protection, washable or disposable products.
-E.g. a waterproof sheet on the mattress, or absorbent pants - Consider access to the toilet at night.
-If this is difficult try to find ways to make it easier e.g. torch by the bed or potty in the room - Consider whether the child is able to get out of bed, or has anxieties or fears that may result in difficulties getting up e.g. fear of the dark - Advise parents/carers to only use rewards for things that are in the child's control.
+- Explain that the bedwetting is not deliberate, nor is it the child's fault and that the child should not be told off or punished. - If possible, explain the causes of bedwetting. - Encourage daytime water-based drinks (see fluid advice).
+Avoid caffeinated, fizzy and energy drinks. - Do not limit fluid intake during the day, unless excessive (see fluid advice). - Encourage regular daytime toileting (about two hourly). - Encourage the child to try and pass urine before settling for sleep each night. - Advise that the child should avoid all food and drink in the last hour before sleep. - Avoid high salt and high protein foods late in the day (these increase urine production) - Do not lift/wake the child when parents/carers go to bed.
+The only times when lifting may be acceptable is in the short term when it is particularly important that the bed stays dry e.g. when on holiday. - If the child wakes themselves during the night, ask parents/carers to encourage them to use the toilet before settling back to sleep. - Discuss ways of reducing the impact of the wetting, such as bed protection, washable or disposable products.
+E.g. a waterproof sheet on the mattress, or absorbent pants. - If the child is using products (e.g. pyjama pants, nappies) and family circumstances allow, consider a trial of not more than 14 consecutive nights without.
+If the child continues to wet using products while awaiting interventions should not be discouraged if it reduces stress to the family and child. - Consider access to the toilet at night.
+If this is difficult, try to find ways to make it easier e.g. torch by the bed or potty in the room.

+- Consider whether the child can get out of bed or has anxieties or fears that may result in difficulties getting up e.g. fear of the dark. - Advise parents/carers to only use rewards for things that are in their child's control.
 Remember that a child cannot control what happens when they are asleep.
-Therefore, encouragement and positive comments should be made for dry nights, but rewards (if used) should focus on things that are in the child's control, such as drinking recommended levels and toileting during the day, for toileting before sleep, helping to strip their own bed etc. Do not give rewards for dry nights, but do notice and praise any efforts made by the child - Monitor progress by keeping a diary of wet and dry nights, of waking after wetting, of waking to use the toilet
+Therefore, encouragement and positive comments should be made for dry nights, but rewards (if used) should focus on things that are in the child's control, such as drinking. recommended levels and toileting during the day, for toileting before sleep, helping to strip their own bed etc. Do not give rewards for dry nights but do notice and praise any efforts made by the child. - Monitor progress by keeping a diary of wet and dry nights, of waking after wetting, of waking to use the toilet.